 Staying in Dalbadin

 You will be brought straight to a hotel at the edge of town.
-Two police offers will be at your side for the entire time, unless you’re in your room.
-You are not allowed to leave the premises.
+Two police offers will be at your side for the entire time unless you’re in your room.
+You are not allowed to leave the hotel.

-The manager quoted 1,500 Rs as the price, but in the end we got it down to 1,000 Rs.
+The manager quoted 1,500 Rs as the price, but in the end, we got it down to 1,000 Rs.
 This even included food (rice with potato) and two beers.
 This is not standard though.
-The hotel is nice enough, but it can get really hot, especially when the power cuts out, which happens frequently.
+The hotel is okay, but it can get really hot, especially when the power cuts out, which happens frequently.
 There’s a little shop next to the hotel where you can stock up on supplies if necessary.
 Make sure to do this the day you arrive, as it won’t be open when you leave.
+If you say you don’t have money, the Levies might allow you to sleep in the police station for free.

 Day 3: Dalbadin to Quetta